chainstacklabs/chainbench/README.md

 chainbench start --profile bsc.general --users 50 --workers 2 --test-time 12h --target https://node-url --headless --autoquit
 ```

-This will run a load test for BSC with 2 workers, 50 users and 12 hours test time in headless mode.
+This will run a load test for BSC with 2 workers, 50 users and 12 hours test time in headless mode with default test data size S.
 After the test is finished, the tool will automatically quit.

 ### Parameters and Flags